Beyond the Badlands

 Women photographers interested in building a sisterhood to learn new skills, share adventures, pursue passions, and venture beyond comfort zones, TOGETHER.

 Chicks Who Click Special!
 Join a dynamic group of women photographers to take in the incredible scenery of the Utah Badlands!
 You'll venture into some remote and uniquely beautiful parts of the desert during our 5-day adventure.
-Late Sept welcomes the advent of cooler temperatures and dramatic skies.
-When skies are clear in the evening, we'll venture out to shoot the Milky Way.
+Late Oct welcomes the advent of cooler temperatures, dramatic skies, and brilliant fall colors.
+Even better, our dates correspond to the full moon and we'll plan some great shot locations.
 And for those who have drones, this is one of the best places in the world for aerial photography!
 Come witness one of the most spectacular landscapes on Earth and experience the camaraderie of Chicks Who Click!
-We also have a Co-Ed Version of this workshop May 7-11, 2024.

 Tuition